xsni1/bigOS/notes.md

 ### Header files

-Headers are located in /usr/include directory - those are OS specific headers (libc etc.) - it seems like those are the headers that are omitted when compiling gcc from sources with --without-headers flag.
-On the other hand, headers located in /lib/gcc/... are headers that are always with the compiler, even when compiling freestading binary.
+Headers are located in /usr/include directory - those are OS specific headers (libc etc.) (provided by the OS) - it seems like those are the headers that are omitted when compiling gcc from sources with --without-headers flag.
+On the other hand, headers located in /lib/gcc/...
+(THOSE ARE STANDARD LIBRARY C HEADERS? - not really standard C library headers are split - some like stddef are defined in /lib/gcc, while other like stdio.h in /usr/include) are headers that are always with the compiler, even when compiling freestading binary.

 ### Default library

+Standard library is a set of functionalities defined by ISO standards (probably) - basically standard specifies names of those HEADERS - and it makes a lot of sense, because if we have some C program that uses some standard C library functionalities it has to be portable on all OSes.
+If everyone used differenly named headers it would not be possible.
+So, ISO defines how our headers should be named and what functionalities they have to define - concrete libc implementation just implements those headers.

 As I already know, each OS provides user-space library, that provides basic functionalities like strlen, printf etc.
 Important thing to know is that kernel itself cannot use it!
 It is quite logical - we could cause circular dependency + those functions